FusionRelight: Relighting Portraits in Real Time via Hybrid Domain Knowledge Fusion: Experiments and Results

-\textbf{OLAT Benchmark.}~We evaluate on a held-out test set of 32 identities from the light stage captures described in Sec.~\ref{sec:olat_data}.
-Ground-truth relit images are synthesized by linearly superimposing per-light OLAT frames weighted by target \textit{in-the-wild} HDR environment maps, following the reflectance field formulation~\cite{debevec2000acquiring}.
-Because this superposition is physically grounded, the resulting targets serve as pixel-accurate references for all metrics.
+We evaluate on the 32 held-out OLAT identities described in Sec.~\ref{sec:olat_data}.
+Ground-truth relit images are synthesized by linearly superimposing per-light OLAT frames weighted by target in-the-wild HDR environment maps~\cite{debevec2000acquiring}.
+This gives pixel-aligned references for all metrics.

-Qualitatively (Figure~\ref{fig:olat_comp}), our relit outputs most closely match the ground truth in brightness, light direction, and skin tone.
-Quantitatively (Table~\ref{tab:quantitative}), our method achieves the best MSE, PSNR, and SSIM, and remains competitive in LPIPS.
-Notably, the closest baseline, SwitchLight v3~\cite{kim2024switchlight}, trails by 17$\%$ in MSE and $0.03$ in SSIM, indicating that the gains are consistent across both pixel-level and structural fidelity measures.

-\textbf{Relighting Fidelity.}~Beyond pixel-level metrics, faithful relighting must preserve the subject's identity--skin tone, facial features, and material appearance--while coherently adopting the target illumination.
-We evaluate this on a diverse set of portraits captured with cameras of varying quality, relit under a common target HDR environment (Figure~\ref{fig:visual-comparison}).
-Our method maintains the highest fidelity to the original subject, producing accurate skin tones and natural shadow placement under the new lighting.
-In contrast, DiffusionRenderer~\cite{DiffusionRenderer} introduces excessive specularity that alters facial appearance, and SwitchLight v3~\cite{kim2024switchlight} over-smooths skin and hair texture, yielding a synthetic, computer-generated look.
-Across all baselines, we observe recurring failure modes---residual ambient lighting, global color shifts, or loss of fine detail---that degrade identity consistency relative to our method.